 Please Note: our Semi-Prep Inline Filters are engineered to be used with 1/16″ OD tubing utilizing polymer fittings, such as our one-piece F-120 Fingertight fitting.

-We have our Flangeless Nut Extender Tool that is especially useful to tighten or loosen IDEX Health & Science flangeless nuts in hard-to-reach places.
-The tool’s design and plastic construction prevent over tightening, eliminating the potential problem of breaking off the heads of nuts.
-In addition, this product provides relatively uniform tightening of flangeless nuts into unions, tees, crosses and valves, taking the guess work out of the tightening process.
+IDEX Health & Science offers Extender Tools that are especially useful to tighten or loosen IDEX Health & Science Fittings in hard-to-reach places.
+The tool’s design eliminates the potential problem of breaking off the heads of nuts.
+In addition, these product provide relatively uniform tightening of our Fittings into unions, tees, crosses and valves, taking the guess work out of the tightening process.

 To help tighten our Headless Flangeless Nuts, IDEX Health & Science has developed a special Extender Tool, the P-297.
 This aluminum tool lets you easily tighten Headless nuts, thus improving their holding power.